Complex structures on nilpotent Lie algebras with one-dimensional center: Introduction

 .2cm

-Let $\frg$ be an 8-dimensional nilpotent Lie algebra, NLA for short, with $1$-dimensional center.
-Suppose that $\frg$ has a complex structure $J$.
-Starting from the generic complex structure equations for $(\frg,J)$ given in \cite{LUV-SnN} (see Proposition~\ref{prop-paper1}), we first collect them into two classes, named Family I and Family II.
-This allows us to arrive at an appropriate reduction in Section~\ref{complex-classif} that is suitable for their classification up to equivalence.
+Let $\frg$ be an 8-dimensional nilpotent Lie algebra, NLA for short, with $1$-dimensional center admitting a complex structure $J$.
+We first prove that there is a partition into two families (labeled as~I and~II) according to the value of an algebraic invariant associated to the pair $(\frg,J)$ (see Proposition~\ref{dolb-0-1} and Definition~\ref{familias-I-II}).
+This allows us to find an appropriate reduction of the structure equations that is suitable for their classification up to equivalence.
+Indeed, Theorem~\ref{main-theorem} provides a classification of complex structures~$J$ on 8-dimensional NLAs~$\frg$ with $1$-dimensional center.
+The proof of this result is given in Section~\ref{reduc-fam-FI} for the case that~$J$ belongs to the Family~I, and in Section~\ref{reduc-fam-FII} for the Family~II.
 We recall that similar results were obtained on 6-dimensional nilpotent Lie algebras in the case of abelian complex structures \cite{ABD} and of any other type of complex structure \cite{COUV}.
 Also complex parallelizable structures up to complex dimension seven are classified in~\cite{G} (see also \cite{Nakamura}).
-Our first main result in this paper is the following:

-\begin{theorem} {\textbf{(Classification of complex structures)}} Let $J$ be a complex structure on an 8-dimensional NLA $\frg$ with $1$-dimensional center.
-Then, there exists a basis of $(1,0)$-forms $\{\omega^k\}_{k=1}^4$ in terms of which the complex structure equations of $(\frg,J)$ are one (and only one) of the following: